 Our panel of experts unanimously agree that the pandemic has given rise to new innovations.
 These include recent technologies and services that help in the fight against the virus itself.
 There is research showing that Kenya, Nigeria, South Africa, and Uganda are amongst the top 80 countries globally that are innovating to combat the impact of COVID-19.
-These findings mirror the Innovation Hotspots findings in the Executive Summary section outlining the countries from which we received the highest number of entrepreneurs and startups responses.
-This underscores the need for youth-led innovation in Africa to be placed at the forefront of economic development as this will allow Africa to benefit from the global economic potential SMEs offer as drivers of job creation, tax receipts, innovations, and value chains.
+These findings mirror the Innovation Hotspots findings in the Executive Summary section outlining the countries from which we received the highest number of entrepreneurs and start-ups responses.
+This underscores the need for youth-led innovation in Africa to be placed at the forefront of economic development because it will allow the continent to benefit from the global economic potential SMEs offer as drivers of job creation, tax receipts, innovations, and value chains.